New York Life Investments

 Governance

-• Meet on a consistent basis within our ESG+R Taskforce to lead and direct our efforts.
+• Launch a Sustainability Committee and Taskforce to lead and direct our efforts.

-• Taskforce members include strategic stakeholders from Asset Management, Investor Relations, Investment Committee, Acquisitions Team and other departments.
+• Members include strategic stakeholders from Asset Management, Investor Relations, Investment Committee, Acquisitions Team and other departments.

-• Align our ESG+R program to material industry standards including GRESB and UN Principles for Responsible Investment (“PRI”) and regularly report to these frameworks to assess the ESG+R performance of our real estate portfolios.
+• Align our sustainable investing program to industry standards including GRESB and UN Principles for Responsible Investment (“PRI”) and regularly report to these frameworks to assess the sustainability performance of our real estate portfolios.

 • Enact governance policies that create long-term value and potentially reduce risk to investors.
 These include: